Married to Medicine: Seasons 5–7

-Seasons 8–present
+Seasons 8–11

 On January 13, 2021, the show was renewed for an eighth season which premiered on March 7, 2021; introducing Anila Sajja as a main cast member.
 Cloud and Wells returned to the series in recurring capacities.
+Webb, previously Webb-Lunceford, was demoted to a recurring capacity following her divorce from her ex-husband and the heated exchanges involving her and Huq in the previous two seasons.

-On May 12, 2022, the show was renewed for a ninth season which premiered on July 10, 2022, with Quad rejoining the main cast, alongside Audra Frimpong and Wells as friends of the doctors and doctor's wives.
+On May 12, 2022, the show was renewed for a ninth season which premiered on July 10, 2022, with Quad rejoining the main cast, alongside Audra Frimpong and Wells as recurring cast members.
 Cloud exited the series ahead of the show's ninth season.
+Metcalfe and Sajja were not asked to return for the series' tenth season.